mvolkmann/blog/src/swift/Xcode.md

 - Expand the "Stashed Changes" section.
 - Right-click a stash description and select "Delete...".
 - In the confirmation dialog that appears, click the "Delete" button.

-### Commits

-To commit changes:

-- Select Source Control ...
-Commit... or press cmd-option-c to open a dialog that lists the files that can be committed.
-- A letter will appear after files that will be affected by the commit, "A" for added, "C" for merge conflict, "D" for deleted, "M" for modified, and "?" for files unknown to the local Git repository.
-- In the left, make sure the checkboxes to the left of each filename to be committed are checked.
-- One at a time click the name of each file to be committed to see a side-by-side diff where you can verify all the changes.
-  Undesired changes can be discarded by clicking a numbered blue button in the gutter between the old and new versions of the file and selecting "Discard Changes" from the popup.
-- Enter a comment for the commit in the text area at the bottom.
-- Optionally check the "Push to remote" checkbox.
-- Click the "Commit" button.

-To see the changes in a previous commit:

-- Open the Source Control Navigator.
-- Select the Repositories tab.
-- Expand the Branches section.
-- Select a branch.
-- A list of all the commits on that branch will be displayed in the editor area.
-- Double-click a commit to see the files that were added, modified, and deleted in that commit.
-- Click the "<" button in the upper-left of the editor area to return to the list of commits.

 ### Pull Requests